 During the years her work was exhibited at festivals as expositions and slideshow presentations in the following countries - Australia, Bulgaria, Cambodia, France, Germany, Hungary, India, Lithuania, New Zealand, Russia, UK and USA.

-Boryana holds BA in Fine Art Photography and MFA in Aesthetics in Photography, from the Bulgarian National Academy for Theatre and Film Arts (NATFA).
+Boryana holds BA in Artistic and Applied Photography and MFA in Aesthetics in Photography, from the Bulgarian National Academy for Theatre and Film Arts (NATFA).
 She received additional trainings in Reuters (2001) during a one month-training course as an intern, in 2004 as one of the recipients of Transatlantic Culture Exchange, Credit Suisse Masterclass scholarship, Budapest, Hungary, and at NOOR-Nikon Masterclass in Documentary Photography (2011), Bucharest, Romania.

-Today she is based between the her native country Bulgaria, the countries in the Balkan region and Eastern Europe, and France.
+Today she is based between Bulgaria, the countries in the Balkan region, Eastern Europe, and France.

 - Her work can be seen also here: